Ways to Combat Repetitive Stress Disorders at Work

 Forms of RSD

-Carpal tunnel syndrome is probably the most familiar form of RSD.
-It causes swelling in the tunnel between the wrist's bone and ligament and puts pressure on passing nerves.
-Additionally, other forms of RSDs include:
+Carpal tunnel syndrome is one of the most familiar forms of RSD; it causes swelling in the tunnel between the wrist’s bone and ligament and puts pressure on passing nerves.
+Other common forms include the conditions listed below.

 • Cervical radiculopathy — neck disk compression